marcdotson/data-5600/README.md

 own work.
 Each class begins with a student being called on at random to share their exercise solution.
-Additionally, for each exercise, every student will be randomly assigned to review one other student’s exercise solution, including rating their work from 1-3 (e.g., “Needs Improvement,” “Good,” “Excellent”).
+Additionally, for each exercise, every student will be randomly assigned to review one other student’s exercise solution, including rating their work from 1-3 (i.e., “Needs Improvement,” “Good,” “Excellent”).

 Students won’t get credit for an exercise if they don’t submit their